 - No subdivisions found.

-Melorheostosis is a rare and progressive disease characterized by thickening (hyperostosis) of the outer layers of bone (cortical bone).
+Melorheostosis is a rare and progressive disease characterized by thickening or widening (hyperostosis) of the outer layers of the bone (cortical bone).
 Melorheostosis affects both bone and soft tissue growth and development.
-While the disorder is benign, it often results in severe functional limitation; extensive pain; malformed or immobilized muscles, tendons or ligaments; and limb, hand or foot deformity.
+This disorder is benign (noncancerous), but it often results in severe functional limitation; chronic pain; malformed or immobilized muscles, tendons or ligaments; and limb, hand, or foot deformities.

 Organizations related to Melorheostosis